-In the above example you would have to remove the space between CPH: and NOVO-B.
+In the above example you would have to remove the space between CPH: and NOVO-B. So that it becomes

-Are you not finding the correct rate?
+Are you not finding the correct price?

 Perhaps you are selecting the wrong stock!
 There are many stock exchanges and big companies are often found on more than one.
 If you are looking for the Danish company Simcorp, you will not find it by typing "=GOOGLEFINANCE("SIM")".
 This will give you a price of 9,37 but Simcorp's price is 811,5! (as of now).
 This is due to the imprecision of typing "SIM", instead of "CPH:SIM".
 Which lets Google finance know that you wish to look for the ticker on the Copenhagen Stock Exchange.
 Typing just "SIM" gives you "Grupo Simec SAB de CV" on the New York stock exchange (NYSE:SIM), which is a totally different company.

 If you wish to see a list of all of the commands you can use with GoogleFinance you can find the list here.
 Another way is to hover over the "googlefinance" command in your Google spreadsheet and directly access it like below:

 You can use the following function to get a price on a specific date like the 1st of January 2020:

 This will give you the price 1.898,01.
 The use of index in the above is because the above function returns a table.
 You can see this if you provide it with two dates as it will return you all the prices in the range:

 =GOOGLEFINANCE("NASDAQ:AMZN"; "price"; "2020-01-01"; "2020-02-01")